awawa42/rpcw/README.md

 # rpcw
-Reverse web proxy with non standard port support on Cloudflare Workers or Pages function
+Reverse web proxy with non standard port support on Cloudflare Workers or Pages function.

 ## Usage

-Modify '_worker.js' and place it on Cloudflare Page's root or paste it into HTTP handler Workers
+Modify '_worker.js' and place it on Cloudflare Page's root or paste it into HTTP handler Workers.

 For more infomation please look at the comment in the js file.